woman sitting at desk with hands on temples surrounded by a stack of notes

 Getting moving, whether it’s a brisk walk or just a quick stroll, simple wellness can seriously boost how you feel.
 It’s great for shaking off stress, tension, anxiety, and even those down-in-the-dumps moments.

-You’ll notice a “feel good” sensation shortly after your workout because exercise raises endorphins, which improve mood.
+You’ll notice a “feel good” sensation shortly after your workout because exercise releases endorphins, which help improve your mood.

-The American Heart Association recommends that we do 30 minutes of moderate aerobic activity daily for at least five days a week.
+The American Heart Association recommends 30 minutes of moderate aerobic activity daily, for at least five days a week.
 Other than walking, you can blast your favorite playlist and shake it like no one’s watching.
 Or, stretch it out with basic yoga poses or morning stretches to release built-up tension.

 I prefer to increase activity by following the “20-2-8” method.
 For every 20 minutes that I sit, I stand for eight minutes and move for two.
 If possible, aim to walk at least 5,000 steps per day.
 An activity tracker keeps you motivated while tracking every step.